Effective from JULY 2019

 Additional Skills and Requirements

-It is expected that candidates for this position will be highly qualified educators able to lead a faculty in order to make a distinct improvement in the learning environment and learning outcomes for our students.
-Characteristics of the ideal person for this position would include:
+It is expected that candidates for this position will be highly qualified educators able to lead a faculty in order to facilitate a community learning environment and IB learning outcomes for our Middle School students.
+Characteristics of the ideal person for this position would include

 - A Master’s Degree, or higher, in Educational Leadership, Curriculum Studies, or a related field.